Quick facts and FAQs

 Registration is located at Newcastle Civic Centre.
 Team Managers are responsible for registering their participants.

-The opening ceremony will take pace on Saturday 17 August at Sports Central.
-Time TBC.
+The opening ceremony will take place on Saturday 17 August – venue and time TBC.

-The closing ceremony takes place on Friday 23 August at Gateshead International Stadium.
-Time TBC.
+The closing ceremony takes place on Friday 23 August.
+Venue and time TBC.

 NewcastleGateshead is one of the driest cities in the UK.
 Average temperatures range from 12-19 degrees celsius in the Summer.